cncf/techdocs/analyses/0011-keda/keda-implementation.md

 # Add "How to set up a scaler" to the Operator guide

 Setting up a scaler seems to be largely a matter of installing the scaler and providing parameters in a configuration file.
 While the configurations are provided for all the various scalers, there doesn't seem to be a description of the procedure for doing the basic setup.
 This should go at the top of the Operator guide.
 Users should be able to follow the procedure for any (or at least most) scalers.

 Any scaler that requires special instructions other than the configuration file should have its own procedure page, listing the extra steps required.

 # Write a New User workflow

 Write a task-based, step-by-step workflow for new users.
 Assume the new user has no experience with KEDA and is fairly new to Kubernetes.

 The current documentation assumes that users know how to deploy and use Kubernetes Custom Resources, and that using KEDA is a matter of knowing the right configuration parameters and deploying the right resources.
 This might be true for veteran users, but new users want explicit, foolproof instructions.
 The following outline, extracted from the proposed outline in [Reorganize the Table of Contents](#reorganize-the-table-of-contents), has been annotated to illustrate this point:

 * [Getting Started (New users start here!)](/docs/2.13/) (rename current "KEDA Documentation" heading) *Make the new user entry point obvious*
-    * [Deploying KEDA](/docs/2.13/deploy/) *This is analagous to "Install" for application software or a plugin.
+    * [Deploying KEDA](/docs/2.13/deploy/) *This is analogous to "Install" for application software or a plugin.
 It's the starting point for a new user.*
         * [Prerequisites](https://keda.sh/docs/2.13/operate/cluster/#requirements) *Make sure the new user has their tools gathered up before they start.
 This reduces frustration.
 Next, what is the advantage of one deployment method over another?
 If the choice is not completely arbitrary, explain the differences here to help the new user decide.
 Also, if prerequisites depend on the deployment type, you can optionally put a Prerequisites section in each deployment procedure rather than here.*
         * [Deploying with Helm](#helm)
             - [Installing](#install)